sdr-enthusiasts/docker-dumpvdl2/README.md

 | `QUIET_LOGS` | Mute log output to the bare minimum.
 Set to `false` to disable. | No | `TRUE` |
 | `ZMQ_MODE` | Output to [zmq](https://zeromq.org) publisher socket.
 This sets the mode to `client` or `server`. | No | |
 | `ZMQ_ENDPOINT` | Output to [zmq](https://zeromq.org) publisher socket.
 This sets the `endpoint`.
 Syntax is `tcp://address:port` | No | |

+## `acars_router` Note

+If you are running `acars_router` you will likely want to set `SERVER` to a blank value.
+If you do not, and `SERVER` is the default value or an IP/URL that is an acars_hub instance, you will receive duplicate messages!